trungdv-fabbi/trungdv-fabbi/README.md

 <img width="100%" src="https://github-readme-stats.vercel.app/api/top-langs/?username=trungdv-fabbi&show_icons=true&theme=cobalt&layout=compact">

 ## 🌤️ Weather conditions today in Ha Noi:
-- Clear +23°C 69% ↖12km/h
+- Clear +23°C 69% ↖8km/h

 ## 🌟 Quote of the day:
-Information changes your mind.
-Action changes your circumstances.
+The friend is the man who knows all about you, and still likes you.
--Jack Butcher
+-Elbert Hubbard